Fragile X syndrome: Prognosis

-Research
+Pharmacological therapy

+There are no pharmacologic therapies approved specifically for fragile X syndrome.
+Medications are sometimes used to treat the co-morbidities that often accompany FXS, including seizures, anxiety, or disruptive behaviors.

-Fragile X syndrome is the most "translated" human neurodevelopmental disorder under study.
-Hence, research into the etiology of FXS has given rise to many attempts at drug discovery.
+Research into the etiology of FXS has given rise to many attempts at drug discovery.
 The increased understanding of the molecular mechanisms of disease in FXS has led to the development of therapies targeting the affected pathways.
 Evidence from mouse models shows that mGluR5 antagonists (blockers) can rescue dendritic spine abnormalities and seizures, as well as cognitive and behavioral problems, and may show promise in the treatment of FXS.
 Two new drugs, AFQ-056 (mavoglurant) and dipraglurant, as well as the repurposed drug fenobam are currently undergoing human trials for the treatment of FXS.
 There is also early evidence for the efficacy of arbaclofen, a GABAB agonist, in improving social withdrawal in individuals with FXS and ASD.
 In addition, there is evidence from mouse models that minocycline, an antibiotic used for the treatment of acne, rescues abnormalities of the dendrites.
 An open trial in humans has shown promising results, although there is currently no evidence from controlled trials to support its use.

-Research in cortical neurons of a mouse model of Fragile X Syndrome shows that contrary to the common assumption that these neurons are hypersensitive, they receive reduced sensory information (hyposensitivity) accompanied by hyperactivity of the neurons conveying contextual information, accumulated from previous experiences.
-Therefore the hypersensitive phenotype of affected individuals is due to mismatched contextual neuronal information.

-The first complete DNA sequence of the repeat expansion in someone with the full mutation was generated by scientists in 2012 using SMRT sequencing.
+Zatolmilast, a phosphodiesterase-4 inhibitor works to inhibit cyclic adenosine monophosphate (cAMP) breakdown, with the resultant higher levels of cAMP in the brain thought to enhance neuronal connectivity.
+Zatolmilast has shown increased caregiver symptom ratings and increased cognitive scores in those with FXS in a small clinical trial.